Slauson Rec: Critical response

 Early reviews were polarised but largely praised O’Neil’s unvarnished access.
-Rolling Stone called the film “one of the most damning, unfiltered, take-no-prisoners portraits of a celebrity losing his [temper] ever recorded for posterity.” ‘‘The Times’’ noted that “nothing can quite prepare you for the LaBeouf featured” in what it termed a “thermonuclear rage machine” of a documentary.
+Rolling Stone called the film “one of the most damning, unfiltered, take-no-prisoners portraits of a celebrity losing his [temper] ever recorded for posterity.”
+The Times noted that “nothing can quite prepare you for the LaBeouf featured” in what it termed a “thermonuclear rage machine” of a documentary.
 The Daily Telegraph awarded four stars, praising the film’s “grimly revealing” study of Hollywood power dynamics.
-RogerEbert.com’s Zachary Lee argued that the documentary “warns against what happens to communities that cede their collective power in favor of being shaped by the ego of a sole charismatic leader.”
+RogerEbert.coms Zachary Lee argued that the documentary “warns against what happens to communities that cede their collective power in favor of being shaped by the ego of a sole charismatic leader.”
 Additional reviews described Slauson Rec as an experimental and challenging project that blurred documentary and performance boundaries.
-Critics at The Hollywood Reporter praised its raw realism and editing style, while noting its demanding length and shifting tone.
+Sheri Linden of The Hollywood Reporter praised its raw realism and editing style, while noting its demanding length and shifting tone.